toannd8302/eRecruiment/README.md

-# This is a Web project using Spring framework and Hibernate framework
+# eRecruiment - A Web project using Spring framework and Hibernate framework

+Developer: Ân
+Role: Front-end Developer and Database Developer